Public library boards have five primary roles:

 Sec.
 II (Qualifications) All resident members of the board shall be bona fide citizens and residents of the city.
 The non-resident member of the board shall be a bona fide citizen and resident of the county.
 Resident and non-resident members shall be over the age of 18.

 1. Terms of office.
 All appointments to the board shall be for 6 years, except to fill vacancies.
 Each term shall commence on July 1st.
 Appointments shall be made every 2 years of one-third the total number, as near as possible, to stagger the terms.
 The present incumbents are confirmed in their appointments and terms.
 The trustee should serve no more than 2 terms with consideration for time period of vacated terms by discretion of the Board.

 2. Vacancies.
 The position of any resident trustee shall be vacant if he/she moves permanently from the city.
 The position of the non-resident trustee shall be vacated if he/she moves permanently from the county or into the city.
-The position of any trustee shall be deemed vacated if he is absent from 3 consecutive regular meetings of the board, except in case of sickness or temporary absence from the city.
-Vacancies on the board shall be filled by the mayor, with approval of the council, and the new trustee shall fill out the unexpired term for which the appointment is made.
+The position of any trustee shall be deemed vacated if he/she is absent from 3 consecutive regular meetings of the board, except in case of sickness or temporary absence from the city.
+Vacancies on the board shall be presented to the mayor, with approval of the council, and the new trustee shall fill out the unexpired term for which the appointment is made.

 3. Compensation.
 Trustees shall receive no compensation for their services.

 Sec.
 I The board will meet in the library on the 4th Thursday of each month at 5:30 pm, excluding July and December, or at an agreed upon date by the board.

 Sec.
 II If a board member is unable to attend a stated meeting, he/she must notify the library director and state the reason.

 Sec.
 III Any member desiring a special meeting shall contact the president, who will then notify all members.

 Sec.
 I A quorum shall consist of 3 members.